Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise2.md

 Click on "Network" to access network-related configurations.

 Verify that OSPF configuration is not present or not enabled.
-This can be confirmed by checking the OSPF configuration section or by searching for OSPF-related settings.
+Clic on virtual routers to see OSPF status.

 ![alt text](image-4.png)

-4. Open VSCODE terminal and run below command.
+5. Open VSCODE terminal and run below command.
 You should see all devices configured successfully.
 If you see any connection failed error.
 Please rerun below command.
 ```code
 python3 configure_ospf_ny.py
 ```